 Appeals about refused placing requests for mainstream schools (where the child does not have a CSP) and exclusions from school are made to Education Appeals Committees.
 You can find out more about these in the Can I choose the school my child attends? and My child is being excluded sections.

 Once the Tribunal has made a decision, the local authority must carry out the Tribunal’s decision, and the Tribunal has the power to ensure this happens.
-If you or the local authority disagrees with the Tribunal’s decision on a point of law, you or they can appeal to the Court of Session.
+If you or the local authority disagrees with the Tribunal’s decision on a point of law, you or they can appeal.
+The letter telling you about the Tribunal's decision will explain how you can appeal.

 Scottish Ministers will consider complaints from parents who think the local authority (or other responsible body such as the manager of grant-aided school) have failed to fulfill their legal duty under education law.
 This is called a Section 70 complaint (because it comes from Section 70 of the Education (Scotland) Act 1980.)